 The Loan Fund entered into loan agreements with some of these affiliates (see Note 3).
-The Loan Fund also owes the Holding Company \$292,772 and \$261,278 as of December 31, 2019 and 2018, respectively, for costs that are shared amongst the affiliate.
+The Loan Fund also owes the Holding Company \$109,607 and \$292,772 as of December 31, 2020 and 2019, respectively, for costs that are shared among the related affiliates (see Note 2).
 These amounts are reflected as due to affiliate in the accompanying consolidated statements of financial position.